-- farmers' seed adoption - percentage of farmers reporting to be using improved varieties (hybrid or OPV) on the randomly selected plot during the last maize growing season (q48) - percentage of farmers reporting to be using hybrid or OPV maize seed bought at an input dealers shop on the randomly selected plot during the last maize growing season (q49) - percentage of farmers reporting to be using farmer-saved (recycled) maize seed, on the randomly selected plot during the last maize growing season (q50) - perceptions of seed quality used.
-Please rate, on a scale of 1 to 5, the particular maize seed you used on the randomly selected plot, on these dimensions: (q51a q51j) - General quality (1 to 5) - High yield (1 to 5) - Drought tolerant (1 to 5) - Pest/disease tolerant (1 to 5) - Early maturing (1 to 5) - Higher market price/easy to market/in high demand (1 to 5) - Good taste of variety or high nutritional content (1 to 5) - Low Price (including obtained for free) (1 to 5) - Availability (1 to 5) - Germination rate (1 to 5) - Were you satisfied with quality of the planting material (seed) that you used on this plot in the last season? (q52) - If not satisfied, did you tell the supplier of the seed that you were not satisfied? (q52b) - Would you use this seed again in the future? (q53)
+- farmers' seed adoption

+- percentage of farmers reporting that they planted a quality maize seed variety on randomly selected plot in last season (q31)

+- percentage of farmers reporting that they planted a quality maize seed variety bought from agro-input shop on randomly selected plot in last season (q31, q32)

+- percentage of farmers reporting that they planted farmer saved seed on randomly selected plot in last season (q32)

+- quality perceptions of seed used: Please rate the particular seed you used on the randomly selected plot in the last season, on these dimensions: (q35a q35j)

+- General quality (1 to 5)

+- High yield (1 to 5)

+- Drought tolerant (1 to 5)

+- Pest/disease tolerant (1 to 5)

+- Early maturing (1 to 5)

+- Higher market price/easy to market/in high demand (1 to 5) - Good taste of variety or high nutritional content (1 to 5) - Low Price (including obtained for free) (1 to 5) - Availability (1 to 5) - Germination rate (1 to 5) - Were you satisfied with quality of the planting material (seed) that you used on the randomly selected plot in the last season? (q36) - If not satisfied, did you tell the supplier of the seed that you were not satisfied? (q36b) - Would you use this seed that was used on the randomly selected plot again in the future? (q37) - number/share of farmers switching to an input dealer with a higher ranking, as measured by a question on the farmer baseline/end line questionnaire which ask the farmer for the input dealer of his/her latest seed purchase (q65), combined with data on ratings of the two dealers in case the farmers has changed input dealers (q69a-q69f) - practices adopted by farmers on the randomly selected plot: - How much seed did you use in the last season? (kg) (q38) - How much was the cost of 1 kg of this seed?
+(UGX) (q39) - What seed/plant spacing was used in the last season? (q40) - Number of seeds per hill used in the last season? (q41) - Did you apply organic manure to the soil before planting in the last season? (q42) - Did you apply DAP (black in color) or NPK (brown in color) in the last season?
+How much DAP in the last season? (kg) (q43, q43a) - Did you apply Urea (white in color) in the last season?
+How much Urea in the last season? (kg) (q44, q44a) - How many times did you weed in the last season? (q45)
-- number/share of farmers switching to an input dealer with a higher ranking, as measured by a question on the farmer baseline/end line questionnaire which ask the farmer for the input dealer of his/her latest seed purchase, combined with data on ratings of the two dealers in case the farmers has changed input dealers (q103) - practices adopted by farmers on randomly selected plot: - How much seed did you use on this plot (kg)? (q54/q42) - What plant spacing was used? (q56) - Number of seeds per hill used? (q57) - Did you apply organic manure to the soil on this plot before planting second season of 2020? (q58) - Did you apply DAP (black in color) or NPK (brown in color) on this plot?
-How much DAP on the entire plot? (in kg) (q59) - Did you apply Urea (white in color) on this \${plot_select_name} plot?
-How much Urea on the entire plot? (in kg) (q60) - How many times did you weed this maize garden during the second season on 2020? (q61) - How many days after planting did you do first weeding on this \${plot_select_name} plot? (q62) - Did you use any pesticides, herbicides or fungicides? (q62) - When did you plant the seed? (q63a) - Did you re-sow where seeds did not germinate? (q63b) - maize yield/revenue/profit - How many bags of maize did you harvest from this \${plot_select_name} plot (including maize that was consumed)? (q64) - How many kgs is in one bag? (q65) - What was the market value of one such bag during the time of the harvest (q67) - Did you sell any maize that you harvested on this plot during the second season of 2020? (q68)

-- How many bags of maize did you sell from this \${plot_select_name} plot? (q69) - How much did you charge for one bag? (q70) - How much did you keep for seed (record in kg)? (q71) - How many bags of maize do you expect to harvest from this \${plot_select_name} plot (including maize that will be consumed) in the first agricultural season 2021? (q72)
+- How many days after planting did you do first weeding in the last season (q46) - Did you use any pesticides, herbicides or fungicides? (q47) - When did you plant the seed in the last season? (q48) - Did you re-sow where seeds did not germinate in the last season? (q49) - maize yield/revenue/profit - How many bags of maize did you harvest from this randomly selected plot in the last season (including maize that was consumed)? (q50) - How many kgs is in one bag? (q51) - What was the market value of one such bag during the time of the harvest in the last season? (q52) - Did you sell any maize that you harvested on this randomly selected plot in the last season? (q53) - How many bags of maize did you sell from this randomly selected plot in the last season? (q54) - How much did you charge for one bag? (q55) - How much did you keep for seed (record in kg)? (q56) - How many bags of maize do you expect to harvest from this randomly selected plot (including maize that will be consumed) in the next season? (q57)